Rafia0388/Rafia0388.github.io/README.md

 Purpose
 ---
-This README file demonstrates the steps required to host and format an online resume in the *GitHub* repository.
-These steps consist of a light markup language, a text editor, and a static site generator.
-We will be using *Markdown*, *Atom*, and *Jekyll*.
-It also shows how to host on a DVCS (Distributed Version Control System), *GitHub*.
+In this README file, you will find a guide on how to create and format an online resume using *GitHub*.
+The process involves using a few tools, including a markup language called Markdown, a text editor such as Visual Studio, and a static site generator called Jekyll.
+Additionally, this guide includes steps on how to host your online resume on GitHub, which is a Distributed Version Control System (DVCS).
+With these tools and steps, you will be able to create a professional-looking online resume that is easily accessible to potential employers.